 The Universe

-There are not just the Earth and the Sun in the Universe.
-There are other planets and stars.
-These objects emit or reflect light that we can see.
-We can even estimate their distance to our planet.
-This can be calculated as follows: We measure the angle at which the star is visible in December.
+There are other stars and planets in the Universe.
+Some of these objects emit or reflect light that we can see.
+We can even estimate their distance to Earth, as follows: We measure the angle at which the star is visible in December.
 Then we measure the angle again in June.
 Since the Earth has traveled around the Sun in these 6 months, the angles are slightly different.
-From these two angles and the distance of the Earth to the Sun, we can compute the distance of the star (this technique works for stars that are relatively “close,” i.e. within 300 light years of the Earth).For stars farther away, we can proceed as follows: Astronomers are able to “spread out” the white light of stars into its constituent “rainbow” of colors.
+From these two angles and the distance of the Earth to the Sun, we can compute the distance of the star.
+This technique works for stars that are relatively “close”.6For stars farther away, we can proceed as follows: Astronomers are able to spread out the white light of stars into its constituent “rainbow” of colors.
 This is called the stellar spectrum.
 Using the stars within the 300 light year range, astronomers have shown that stars with similar spectra have similar intensity of brightness and are at a similar distance from Earth.
 This allows scientists to predict the distance of stars beyond the 300 light year range based on the spectra.
-The spectra of the star is photographed and compared with the spectra of nearby stars whose distance is known.
+The spectrum of the star is photographed and compared with the spectra of nearby stars whose distance is known.
 Measuring the apparent brightness (the farther it is, the less bright it will seem), the astronomer can then determine the distance of the star.
-This method can be used for stars up to tens of thousands of light years away from the Earth.
-2
+This method can be used for stars up to tens of thousands of light years away from the Earth.4 Nowadays, we can also measure the distance of the stars by launching satellites.
+Gaia, a European space observatory, was able to build a precise three-dimensional map of our galaxy in the 2020s7.

 The Solar System is just one of many such systems.
-Each system revolves around a star.
-The Solar System and its neighboring systems span a few hundred light years.
-This neighborhood is embedded in the Milky Way — our galaxy.
-A galaxy is a collection of star systems like the Solar System.
-The Milky Way spans a gigantic distance of 100,000 light years.
-This means that even if we could travel at the speed of light, we would need half the time that humans have existed on the planet Earth to cross it.
-The Milky Way has between 200 and 400 billion stars like our Sun, so there are roughly 50 stars for every person on Earth.
+Each system revolves around one or more stars.
+A galaxy is a collection of such star systems.
+Our galaxy, the Milky Way, spans a gigantic distance of 100,000 light years11.
+This means that even if we could travel at the speed of light, we would need a third of the time that humans have existed on the planet Earth to cross it.
+The Milky Way is estimated to have between 200 and 400 billion stars12, so there are more than 25 stars for every person on Earth.

 So far it is athwart the blue